kiotseaeton123/crawler-2.0/README.md

 ## About
+- use web crawler to tap into the power of systematic data extraction, large scale information retrieval, and real time web monitoring

+## Design
 - Webpage class encapsulates page access and attributes

 - RobotsCache is singleton class of robots txt information, so robots txt parsing isn't repeated for the same website